 At this point, four things can happen.
 First, and most likely, the insurance company responds with a reasonable offer.
 From there, your attorney will contact you and discuss possible dollar amounts for your recovery.
 Next with your consent, the attorney hammers out the best settlement possible and available, and then finalizes the agreement for you.
 A second, possible option is an offer that is low.
 In that situation, we discuss with the insurance adjuster to figure out how to make a stronger demand.
 For example, they may find that a recommended course of future medical treatment from a specialist physician versus a chiropractor to be more persuasive.
 If that occurs, we will work with a specialist physician that suits your needs to develop a stronger demand.
 Our attorneys have found that every insurance company and every adjuster is different.
 Such a request from an insurance company is not unusual, but it is also easily remedied and fixed.

 Typically, it takes about 30-90 days to hear a response from the insurance companies.
 As mentioned above, there are two other possibilities.
 Those last two possibilities are highly unusual from our experience.
 The insurance company may deny one or more parts of the demand or, they may deny the demand outright.
 If either of those two responses occur, your attorneys will work with the adjusters to get to the bottom of their denial.
 Oftentimes, it comes down to them attempting to play hardball.
-The attorneys of Johnston Martineau are experienced attorneys who know how to get insurance companies to come to the negotiating table.
+The attorneys of Des Moines Injury Law are experienced attorneys who know how to get insurance companies to come to the negotiating table.
 Neither of those last two responses mean the end of your case.

 After we have finalized your settlement, the insurance company will require you to sign a release.
 That release is a binding agreement in which you promise to accept their money now in exchange for not trying to get more money from them in the future.
 We will of course make sure the release is acceptable before you sign it.
 Next, they send the law firm the money in the form of a check.
 The firm will deposit the check in to a trust account for a short time in accordance with state law.
 Next, we will issue checks to you and anyone else that we negotiated your reimbursements with earlier in the process.
 It is only until after all of those steps that your attorneys get paid.
 Your attorney has to work hard to earn their fee.